IvanFelipeEscobar/Tech-Blog/README.md

 ## Description

 Tech blog is a full stack web application in which users can create an account and create blog posts about technology.
-The home page displays a collection of posts from all users while the dashboard contains only postst made by the user.
-Inside the Dashboard page all of the users posts can be accessed to be edited or deleted.
+The home page displays a collection of posts from all users while the dashboard contains only posts made by the user.
+Inside the Dashboard page, all of the users posts can be accessed to be edited or deleted.
 The website also allows the user to comment on posts created by other users, or their own if they desire.
 When the user logs out their session ends and they are no longer able to comment on posts, or view their own.
 Sessions expire afterr 22 minutes, after which the user will have to log in again if they desire to remain active

 ## Usage